hammerheim-game/hammerheim-rules/3-warbands/sisters-of-sigmar.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 3 3 3 3 1 3 1 7
-Weapons/Armor: The Sigmarite Sisters may be equipped with weapons and armor chosen from the Sisters of Sigmar Equipment list.
+Weapons/Armour: The Sigmarite Sisters may be equipped with weapons and armour chosen from the Sisters of Sigmar Equipment list.

 0-10 Novices